ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/build-a-graalvm-executable/graalvm-executable-overview.md

 From Ballerina 2201.7.0 (SwanLake) onwards, Ballerina supports GraalVM AOT compilation to generate standalone executables by passing the `graalvm` flag in the build command: `bal build --graalvm`.
 The generated executable contains the modules in the current package, their dependencies, Ballerina runtime, and statically linked native code from the JDK.

-Ballerina runtime, [standard libraries](/learn/ballerina-specifications/#standard-library-specifications), and the Ballerina extended modules are GraalVM-compatible.
+Ballerina runtime, [Ballerina libraries](/learn/ballerina-specifications/#standard-library-specifications), and the Ballerina extended modules are GraalVM-compatible.
 Therefore packages developed only using these libraries are also GraalVM-compatible.
 Furthermore, Ballerina reports warnings when the GraalVM build is executed for a project with GraalVM-incompatible packages.

 ## Configure GraalVM native image build options